 I think I can confidently say that nearly all parents will face a period where their children don’t sleep through the night.
-For some it will come early in the child’s life, for others a little later, maybe even in their teens.
-For the very unfortunate it will be a constant theme they deal with throughout the child’s development.
+For some it will come early in the child’s life, for others it may come later.

 The 9 Rules of good sleep are:

 How much sleep to children need?